LMSystems-ai/cloud-coding/langgraph/README.md

 - Sandbox: `sandbox.py` is the same as the react agent but uses the sandbox sdk from cloudcode to make code changes in a remote sandbox directory

 - Codeact: `codeact.py` uses langgraph [codeact](https://github.com/langchain-ai/langgraph-codeact) with the cloudcode sdk for coding in a specific local directory

+- Websearch: *WIP* `websearch.py` is 2 react agents: a planner agent whose job it is to research the web and the codebase to generate a plan, then a coder agent to execute the plan.
+Currently the handoff between the planner and coder isn't working.